comp110-lytle/comp110/site/exercises/list-utils.md

 ---
-title: EX04 - `list` Utility Functions
+title: EX04 - list Utility Functions
 author:
   - Kris Jordan
   - Marlee Walls
+  - Alyssa Lytle
 page: exercises
 template: overview
 ---

+# Introduction

 Art students intentionally reproduce great works of art to develop their own skills and techniques.
 The purpose isn't to become an imitator, but to deepen an understanding of important work and styles that came before you.

 Reverse engineering algorithms and abstractions in computer science is of the same spirit!
 In this exercise you will implement algorithms to practice computational thinking.
 You will gain familiarity with the names and behaviors of commonly useful functions.

 Since the work you do is reproducing tried and true abstractions of the past, in the future you can and should use your language's preferred functions and idioms instead.
 In this exercise we will show you how to achieve the same functionality using idiomatic Python in the future.

+## Allowed Constructs

 Your function implementations may only make use of the built-in `len` function, and a `list` object's methods `append` and `pop`.